The Principles provide decision makers with directions and guidance to foster transparency and integrity in lobbying.

 The 10 Principles focus on 4 main areas:

-The report "Lobbyists, Government and Public Trust, Volume 1" reviews the experiences of Australia, Canada, Hungary, Poland, the United Kingdom and the United States with government regulations designed to increase scrutiny for lobbying and lobbyists.
+|Volume 1 - Increasing Transparency through Legislation reviews the experiences of Australia, Canada, Hungary, Poland, the United Kingdom and the United States with government regulations designed to increase scrutiny for lobbying and lobbyists.

-It includes chapters defining and examining lobbying, describing the role of professional lobbying associations, exploring various codes of conduct and examining specific codes in various countries, examining lobbyists' attitudes toward regulation and self-regulation, and exploring various options for enhancing transparency and accountability.
+The report defines and exames lobbying, describes the role of professional lobbying associations, explores various codes of conduct and examines codes in various countries, exames lobbyists' attitudes toward regulation and self-regulation, and explores options for enhancing transparency and accountability.

-For further information on the OECD Principles for Transparency and Integrity in Lobbying please contact email@example.com
+For more information about Transparency and Integrity in Lobbying please contact the OECD Public Sector Integrity Division at GOV.email@example.com.